animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Generally, 'auto-reconnect' should only be enabled in cases where Spring Data for Apache Geode’s XML namespace is used to configure and bootstrap a new, non-application Apache Geode server added to a cluster.
+Generally, 'auto-reconnect' should only be enabled in cases where Spring Data for Apache Geode's XML namespace is used to configure and bootstrap a new, non-application Apache Geode server added to a cluster.
 In other words, 'auto-reconnect' should not be enabled when Spring Data for Apache Geode is used to develop and build a Apache Geode application